coffeepots/odbc/README.md

 ### Result sets

-A result set is defined as the type SQLResults, which is a sequence of SQLRow, which in turn is a sequence of SQLValue.
+A result set is defined as the type SQLResults, which contains a sequence of SQLRow and this in turn is a sequence of field data defined as SQLData.

-SQL Value is an object that consists of two components:
-* SQLValue.field
-* SQLValue.data

-The field component contains the fieldname, size and datatype of the field, whereas the data contains the data for that field.
+SQLResults also contains a table of fields, which stores the fieldname, size and datatype of the field.

-Data elements are a variant object, and can be of several different types.
+SQLData elements are a variant object, and can be of several different types.
 * nullVal: Null.
 This is actually a string.
 Future versions may allow a default string representation of this to be configured; currently, it's just an empty string.
 * strVal: String
 * intVal: Int